keizo042/go-wolfram-alpha/README.md

 SAMPLE
 ====
+under _exmaple

 On your terminal.
-exist under ./exmpale

-go build ./example/sample.go
+go build ./_example/sample.go
-./sample // execute
+./example/sample

+and other sample

 PLAN
 ====